Bournemouth and Poole College: North Road

 The North Road campus is located near Poole Park and The Civic Centre.

 Art and design, care education and community training (including childcare and nursing) teacher training and engineering services, and some applied computing courses are based here.
 North Road is also the base for pre-vocational programme courses for students with learning difficulties and disabilities.

 This was Poole Technical College; the first three-storey building was built in 1957 with a small workshop block.
 It was not until 1967 that the major building, canteen and library were built along with more workshops.
 There are a number of wooden huts used for child and social care dating from the 1970s and a small number of offices in portable cabins across the centre.
 In 1989 the bricklaying block was built.

 In the 1990s The Study Gallery was built, before being relaunched as KUBE in April 2009.
 This purpose-built, modern glass-fronted building was a prominent art gallery in the South West of England.
-The gallery was closed in 2010 due to lack of funding and the building is now being used for the college's Digital Design Centre.
+The gallery was closed in 2010 due to lack of funding and the building is now being used for the college's Sunseeker programme.

-In 2016 the College stopped using its Constitution Hill site and instead opened up a new multi million pound site, the Jellicoe Theatre building, in Danecourt Road.
+In 2016 the college stopped using its Constitution Hill site and instead opened up a new multimillion-pound site, the Jellicoe Theatre building, in Danecourt Road.

-Constitution Hill

-Located at the bottom of the hill on Constitution Hill Road, Poole, this site was sold to Poole Council in 2015.

-It was opened in 1919 as Poole Sea Training School and was also used as a Barnardos children's home (Parkstone Sea Training School).
-As a college it has been modernised with the library being built in 1997.

-The Upper Constitution Hill site, was known as Shaftesbury House.
-A high level complex of buildings contained the classrooms, while below was a building used for the technology classes for practical sessions, such as plumbing and light engineering.
-From 1967– 1971 the college was used by CEGB apprentices attending from the Poole Power Station Instrument Training School on 'block release' to college (month and month about training school/college).
-During this time a Mr Davies was Principal of the Shaftsbury House.
-Students followed City and Guilds Instrument Craft Practise course 309 and this changed in 1969 to Industrial Measurement and Control Technicians Certificate course 310 of City and Guilds.

-At one time there was an 'Upper Constitution Hill Centre' which has since moved to North Road because it was sold by the college to build a housing estate.
-For the last 13 years the college has planned to sell off LCH and its Knighton Heath site and for them to move to the North Road site.
-However funding is the problem.

-Redlands

-Located on Knyveton Road (between Lansdowne and Boscombe, Bournemouth), this is now used as offices by Wessex Education Shared Services (WESS).

-It was built as a Victorian hotel and used by a private school from London during the Second World War.
+The College opened its state of the art University Centre in 2024.